Consumer Protection and Consumer Advocacy During the Pandemic

 - Hong Kong Consumer Council's 'Together, We Fight The Virus' campaign has set out to provide consumers with a range of guidance, tips and free resources for combating the virus.
 They have also created a ‘Price Watch’ tool that helps consumers to monitor the market for providers that are offering the best prices on essential services.

-- IBON Philippines has raised concern that the national economy is likely to be severely impacted by the crisis, and has set out recommendations how the Government can protect the poorest and most vulnerable consumers.
+- IBON Philippines has set out recommendations how the Government can protect the poorest and most vulnerable consumers, and has criticised actions to-date for not doing enough to protect this group.

 - BEUC, the European Consumer Organisation, has urged decision-makers to be mindful of how any response might affect a variety of consumer policy fields, and published statements on issues ranging from digital rights to sustainability.
 See a summary of their actions, and actions from their members, here.